jeka-dev/jeka/README.md

 # External plugins

 Jeka comes with plugins out of the box.
-These plugins covers the most common point a Java developer need to address when building a project.
-This includes plugins for IDE metadata generation (IntelliJ, Eclipse), git, jacoco, java project building, PGP signing, binary repositories, Maven interaction, scaffolding, sonarQube and web archives.
+These plugins covers the most common points a Java developer need to address when building a project.
+This includes plugins for IDE metadata generation (IntelliJ, Eclipse), dependency management, git, , java project building, testing, PGP signing, binary repositories, Maven interaction, scaffolding, sonarQube and web archives.

 Nevertheless, Jeka is extensible and other plugins exist outside the main distib among :
 * [Springboot Plugin](https://github.com/jerkar/springboot-plugin)